Exclusive: Iran says it will not negotiate missile work, wants to export more oil

 DUBAI (Reuters) - Iran wants to export a minimum of 700,000 barrels per day of its oil and ideally up to 1.5 million bpd if the West wants to negotiate with Tehran to save a 2015 nuclear deal, two Iranian officials and one diplomat told Reuters on Sunday.

-A second official said “Iran’s ballistic missile programme cannot and will not be negotiated.
+A second official said “Iran’s ballistic missile program cannot and will not be negotiated.
 We have underlined it clearly and openly.”

 The officials did not elaborate on the reference to a French proposal.
 French officials were not immediately available for comment.